fraser-lab/fraser-lab.github.io/_drafts/2020-05-03-Clone-this-website.md

 * [Mege Lab @ Ramnarain Ruia](https://regelab.github.io/)
 * [Shi Lab @ UCM](https://shi-theory-group.github.io/)

-Have you made a website using the fraser lab or one of these sites as a template?
+Have you made a website using the Fraser lab or one of these sites as a template?
 We'd love to add yours to our list!

 ## So what do I do to make my own?
 1. Fork [this Github repository](https://github.com/fraser-lab/fraser-lab.github.io) (or one of the ones others have made - just make sure it has a license to do so!) to your own organization, and rename it to `organization_name.github.io` - right away, you'll start seeing a website appear at that URL!
 Optionally, download the site, and try building it using the instructions in the readme so you can edit locally.
 Either way, delete the current `CNAME` file, which points to https://fraserlab.com.